Chinmayk12/Todo-Application/README.md

 # TaskMate- Android

-The Todo app project aims to create a user-friendly task management application for Android devices.
+The TaskMate app project aims to create a user-friendly task management application for Android devices.
 It offers the following key features:

 1)Create Todos: Users can easily add new tasks to their list with a title, description, and due date, providing a clear overview of their upcoming tasks.